 Hope P. / Yelp

 The first four ingredients of this bowl are vegetables, including bok choy and broccoli.
-Still, this bowl provides 18 grams of protein and 10 grams of fat, most of which is unsaturated fat (the kind that comes with health benefits).
-The teriyaki sauce, unlike sauce from your typical Chinese takeout, isn’t loaded with added sugar and sodium.
+Still, it provides 18 grams of protein and 10 grams of fat, most of which is unsaturated fat (the kind that comes with health benefits).
+The teriyaki sauce, unlike sauce from your typical Chinese takeout, isn’t completely loaded with added sugar and sodium.
 The bowl has a total of 280 calories.

 More from The Daily Meal: